yuki-zmstr/tp/docs/UserGuide.md

 `add pizza, 34, 340, egg dairy, dinner, www.food.com`

 ### 3. Deleting a recipe : `delete`
-Deletes a recipe at a given index.
+Deletes a recipe at a given recipe number.
 The application saves your recipe book in a .txt file everytime this command is run.

-Format: `delete LIST_NUMBER`
+Format: `delete RECIPE_NUMBER`

-* The `LIST_NUMBER` must be within the number of recipes already added.
+* The `RECIPE_NUMBER` must be within the number of recipes already added.
-* Use the `list` command to see your list of recipes.
+* A recipe's number can be found in the `list`, `find`, or `filter` commands.

 ### 4. Listing recipe book : `list`
 Lists a summarized version of your recipe book.